raspberrypilearning/wheres-zombie/en/step_3.md

 ## Create the map

-If you have already completed the [Zombie apocalypse survival map](https://projects.raspberrypi.org/en/projects/zombie-apocalypse-map) project, you will notice that the first few steps of this project are very similar.
-Make sure you start a fresh HTML file for this project rather than reusing your old code.
-Otherwise you will get confused during the later stages.
+If you have already completed the [Zombie apocalypse survival map](https://projects.raspberrypi.org/en/projects/zombie-apocalypse-map){:target="_blank"} project, you will notice that the first few steps of this project are very similar.  **Make sure you start a fresh HTML file for this project rather than reusing your old code.** Otherwise you will get confused during the later stages.

 + Create and save a file called `index.html`.
 You will need to use a text editor on your computer to do this rather than an online HTML editor.